hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 Click YES to apply OS customisation.
 Click YES to proceed.

-### Boot the Raspberry Pi 5 and update system software
+### Boot the Raspberry Pi 5 and update the system
-Order of power up (at least the first time)
+1. Order of power up (at least the first time)
 - Ensure the Pi 5 is powered off
 - Plug the SD card into the Pi 5
 - Power on each of the USB3 disks, wait 15 to 30 seconds for them to power-up and spin-up
 - Power on the Pi 5

-Once the Pi has finished booting to the desktop (leave it set to autologin)
+2. Once the Pi has finished booting to the desktop (leave it set to autologin)
 - Click Start, Preferences, Raspberry Pi Configuration
 - In the Localisation Tab, Set the Locale and then character set UTF-8, Timezone, Keyboard (setting keyboard is important if in non-US non-GB country), WiFi country, then click OK.
 - If prompted to reboot then click YES and reboot back to the desktop.